Ch0wW/wadverifier/README.md

 ![ProgramSS](https://i.imgur.com/tviS1Gr.png)

 # ToDo List
-- [x] Open the WAD to check if it's a IWAD or PWAD before doing the checks.
-- [x] Add support for NERVE.WAD, and the Hexen Addon.
-- [x] Add support for HacX and Chex Quest.
-- [x] Add support for Master levels for Doom II.
 - [ ] Add support for GZDoom .pk3 IWADs (Action DooM / AD2:UB / Adventures of Square / W:BoA / Harmony / Blasphemer / ...)
 - [ ] Get the earlier "Unity Doom" wad versions from the September 2020 update.
 - [ ] Probably a few code optimizations here and there.
-- [x] Color support for better readability.

 # Huge thanks to
 * Mike Swanson (Chungy) for adding several IWADs to the list !